raspberrypilearning/3D-scene/en/step_6.md

 **Football sounds**: [See inside](https://scratch.mit.edu/projects/450870079/editor){:target="_blank"}

-Click the green flag to hear the sounds.
+Click on the green flag to hear the sounds.

 <div class="scratch-preview">
  <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/450870079/?autostart=false" frameborder="0"></iframe>
 </div>

- In this project, the Stage has code to play a sound at regular intervals:
+ In this project, the **Stage** has code to play a sound at regular intervals:

  ```blocks3
  when flag clicked